 Skip to main content

-Every number on your financial statements is computed from journal entries.
+Journal entries are the source of truth for all financial reports.
+Every number on the income statement, balance sheet, and cash flow is computed from journal entries.
 They are sourced from bank transactions, spreads (amortized expenses), capitalizations (depreciation schedules), CSV uploads, transfers, and other accounting operations.
-Transactions are the raw bank and credit card feed.
-Use them when you need original bank-level activity.
-They may not match report totals because reports are built from journal entries, not transactions.
-The category_id field links all three together.
+Transactions are the raw bank and credit card feed: merchant names, approval status, account source.
+These are the original records before any accounting rules are applied, so they may not match report totals.
+The category_id field links everything together.
 Every category entry on a report, every journal entry, and every transaction shares the same category_id.

 To break down any line item on a report: